tonyxforce/dmxcubeMINI/README.md

 ### Display & knob

 Updating the display often is very slow and makes the DMX lights flicker.
 Because of this, the display only updates while booting or if the knob is turned or pressed.
 Due to this, new values do not automatically appear on the screen, so you'll need to turn the knob back and forth for updates.

+In V3.1.0 a new feature was added enabling automatic display updates

 ### Web UI